Meakk/circle-fit/README.md

 The implementation is based on a Least-Squares method to find the 3 unknowns : x and y coordinates and the radius.

 # Speed and stability
 The algorithm do not contain any iterative solvers and will find a solution in linear time, meaning that you will have the result instantly.
 This library handles degenerate cases when you do not have enough non-colinear points to determine a correct circle by returning an error flag.

 # Getting started
 The library is simple to use.
-Include it to define a global object `CIRCLEFIT`.
+Include `circlefit.js`, the global object `CIRCLEFIT` is automatically created.
 This object have 3 methods :
 * `addPoint(x, y)` : add a point to the set
 * `clearPoints()` : remove all points